-The OpenStreetMap (OSM) project was founded in the United Kingdom in 2004 and is aimed at creating a free, world-wide geographic data set.
+The OpenStreetMap (OSM) project was founded in the United Kingdom in 2004 and is aimed at creating a free world-wide geographic data set.
 OpenStreetMap wants to be for geodata what Wikipedia is for encyclopedic knowledge.
 The focus is mainly on transport infrastructure (streets, paths, railways, rivers), but OpenStreetMap also collects a multitude of points of interest, buildings, natural features and landuse information, as well as coastlines and administrative boundaries.

 OpenStreetMap is a community project in which everyone can participate.
 Prior geography, cartography, or GIS knowledge is not required.